Ontario, Canada • Complete 2025 Guide

 Research Your Vehicle's Market Value

-Pricing your car correctly is crucial for attracting serious buyers while maximizing your return.
-Start with these trusted resources:
+Pricing of your car in a correct way attracts serious buyers while still maximizing your return.
+Begin with the use of these reliable sources.

 Canadian Black Book

-The most widely used valuation tool in Canada, providing trade-in and retail values based on your vehicle's make, model, year, mileage, and condition.
+The most widely used valuation tool that is in Canada values trade-ins and retail which are based on a vehicle's make model year mileage and condition.

 Kelley Blue Book